lino-framework/book/docs/dev/rendering.rst

 because until now everybody is happy with ExtJS.

-An important side-effect of our plan is that Lino has (already now) another "user interface" which writes everything as text formatted in reStructuredText syntax.
+An important side-effect of our plan is that Lino has (already now) another "front end" which writes everything as text formatted in reStructuredText syntax.
 This is interface is heavily used for writing technical specifications that are being automatically tested using doctest.

-A user interface is a special plugin which has its "renderer" (i.e. :attr:`renderer <lino.core.plugin.Plugin.renderer>` attribute not `None`).
+A front end is a special plugin which has its "renderer" (i.e. :attr:`renderer <lino.core.plugin.Plugin.renderer>` attribute not `None`).

-The default user interface is specified in :attr:`lino.core.site.Site.default_ui`.
+The default front end is specified in :attr:`lino.core.site.Site.default_ui`.

-Lino currently has three "User Interface Renderers" (not to be confused with e.g. the appy renderer):
+Lino currently has three "Front end Renderers" (not to be confused with e.g. the appy renderer):

 - The renderer used by :mod:`lino.modlib.bootstrap3` is defined in